-The review of the Notifications of Intent to Apply for a Subatomic Discovery Grant, took place in September.
+The review of the Notifications of Intent to Apply for a Subatomic Discovery Grant took place in September.
 Discovery grants include Individual, Team, and Project grants.
 The review involved all the Section Chairs of the Physics Evaluation Group, including the SAPES Chair, and the Group Chair.
 Its objective was to discuss those applications whose research topics crossed the boundaries of two or more Sections within the Physics Evaluation Group or related to a discipline other than physics.
 For each application, the intent was to identify the Section (or Evaluation Group, if the research topic related to another discipline) that should take the lead for the review and determine the need to provide or receive expert input to/from other Evaluation Groups.
-In the case of SAPES, which operates in a standalone mode with a separate membership, the need to provide or receive expert input was related to the other Sections of the Physics Evaluation Group.
+In the case of SAPES, which operates in a standalone mode with a separate membership, the need to provide or receive expert input was primarily related to the other Sections of the Physics Evaluation Group.
+This year, however, the Mechanical Engineering Evaluation Group also made one request of SAPES for expert input.

-As a result of this process, three applications submitted to SAPES were transferred out to other Sections of the Physics Evaluation Group.
-Moreover, for one Subatomic Physics grant application, members from the Physics Evaluation Group, with relevant expertise, were asked to participate in the deliberations during competition week.
-Likewise, members of SAPES participated in the review of one Discovery grant application in other Sections of the Physics Evaluation Group.
+As a result of this process, two applications submitted to the Physics Evaluation Group were transferred to SAPES.
+Moreover, for four Subatomic Physics grant application, members from the Physics Evaluation Group, with relevant expertise, were asked to participate in the deliberations during competition week.
+Likewise, members of SAPES participated in the review of three Discovery grant applications in other Sections of the Physics Evaluation Group and in the Mechanical Engineering Evaluation Group.
+One member of SAPES also provided recommendations for external reviewers on one application in another Section of the Physics Evaluation Group.